altayaydemir/altay-dot-wtf/data/articles/how-do-I-read.md

 6. Repeat 4 and 5 until I get bored in the loop at some point.
 7. Stop taking notes in a place where things got intense.
-8. Finish the book...
+8. Finish the book.
 Well, now I have to go through it again because the note-taking part left behind.

 Learning through repetition might be a good idea, but that was a bit dull and easy to give up.